Start off with a Few Basic but Key Crypto Concepts.

 We all use encryption many times a day.
 It’s used to keep internet interactions secure.
 Using a particular type of encryption technology called SSL allows you to interact safely and securely with your bank online and other websites.
 We’re using encryption right now.

-Let’s agree that a currency is “a form of money”.
+Let’s also agree that a currency is “a form of money”.
 Like the Dollar, the Pound and the Yen.

 And all currencies must have these characteristics: